 Growing Interest

 Jones' goal as a winemaker is to transfer what comes off the vines into the bottle and then onto your palate.
-The latter has proved challenging in the COVID-19 pandemic.
-He had been pouring at Paso Robles hotels La BellaseraHampton Inn & Suites, and The Oaks
+He's been known to pour at Paso Robles hotels La BellaseraHampton Inn & Suites, and The Oaks

 “Those were great partnerships.
-I was getting a lot of new wine club interest from those tastings, selling about 15-20 cases a month.
-But since February 2020, we’ve only sold six cases of wine that aren’t wine club,” he notes.
+I was getting a lot of new wine club interest from those tastings, selling about 15-20 cases a month,” he notes.

 San Miguel and Paso Robles Wine Country